 Almost since the day they opened, I’ve been hearing good things about Chef Gabriel Rucker and his restaurant Le Pigeon.
 I went for the first time a month ago, and have been going back ever since.

-Chef Rucker, former sous chef of the now closed Gotham Building Tavern, has wanted his own place for some time: somewhere he could stretch his wings and experiment with out-of-the box thinking.
+Chef Rucker, the former sous chef of the now-closed Gotham Building Tavern, has wanted his own place for some time: somewhere he could stretch his wings and experiment with out-of-the-box thinking.
 It shows throughout the entire menu, all the way through the desserts.